I’ve never met a news planner who enjoys what they do and yet it’s one of the most important jobs in a newsroom.

-News planners look ahead to find upcoming stories they can work on in advance to fill airtime or newspaper space.
+News planners look ahead to find upcoming stories they can work on in advance to fill online content, TV airtime or newspaper space.

 Without them, the cogs in the news engine stop.

 The essential role of news planners